By Cat, Sept 2016 (Photo, right, from Wikimedia Commons)

 This main recipe makes 2 – 4 servings.
 I also provide other options/recipes, farther down the page.

-- 2 cups of milk of choice (almond, pecan, coconut and raw dairy all work in this recipe)
+- 2 cups of milk of choice (almond, coconut, pecan, and raw dairy all work in this recipe; I use coconut milk)

-- Sweetener (optional): 1 tsp raw local honey, maple syrup or molasses to taste (stevia can be used but depending on its form, you may need much less; I recommend using a few drops of liquid stevia)
+Sweetener (optional): 1 tsp raw local honey, maple syrup or molasses to taste (stevia can be used but depending on its form, you may need much less; I recommend using a few drops of liquid stevia extract)

 - blender or whisk

-- Then, pour into a small, heavy-bottomed sauce pan and heat for 3-5 minutes over medium heat until hot but not boiling.
+- Pour milk into sauce pan, add spice mix or paste, and heat for 3-5 minutes over medium heat until hot but not boiling.
 I recommend using a milk thermometer and heat to no more than 140°F.

 - Drink immediately.